uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 Driver Delivery
 ---------------

-Requirements for integrating the device driver libraries into ComputeAorta and updating ComputeAorta to new releases of the driver.
+Requirements for integrating the device driver libraries into the oneAPI Construction Kit and updating the oneAPI Construction Kit to new releases of the driver.

 .. note::
    This section is only a requirement when Codeplay is integrating a customer